F5Networks/f5-ci-docs/docs/kubernetes/kctlr-modes.rst

 Nodeport mode is the default mode of operation for the |kctlr|.
 From a configuration standpoint, it's easier to set up since it doesn't matter what Kubernetes `Cluster Network`_ you use.
+In addition, NodePort mode doesn't have any specific BIG-IP licensing requirements.

 As shown in the diagram below, :code:`nodeport` mode uses 2-tier load balancing: